neophob/PixelController/README.md

 ## FRONTENDS
-There are different frontends for PixelController (besides the GUI frontend):
+There are different frontends for PixelController (besides the GUI frontend).
+It dosen't matter how you control PixelController - you have the same functions.
+See chapter **OSC Messages** to get an overview.

-* PixConCli: Command Line Interface for PixelController, works also remote.
+* **PixConCli**: Command Line Interface for PixelController, works also remote.
 The CLI tool is called `PixConCli.cmd` on Windows and `PixConCli.sh` on Linux/OSX.
-* OSC: The OSC interface of PixelController is listening (by default) on port 9876.
-Processing examples are included how to communicate with PixelController via OSC protocol.
-Or create your own interfaces, for example with the great TouchOSC application or using PureData or MaxDSP.
+* **OSC**: The OSC interface of PixelController is listening (by default) on port 9876.
+Processing examples are included in the `integration/Processing` directory.
+You can send messages to control PixelController or you can send image content via OSC to PixelController.
+Of course you can create your own interfaces, for example with the great TouchOSC application or using PureData or MaxDSP.

-### CLI EXAMPLES
+### PixConCli Examples
 You can send OSC messages to PixelController to control the software.
 PixelController includes a simple CLI tool to control the software by console.
 Start PixelController, then open the console:

 Randomize current Visual